Public Alerts: Click here

 People who inject opioid drugs are very skilled at recognizing and responding to overdose, and have told us that this program would be valuable to them

-How does the Street Connections Take-Home-Naloxone program work?
+How does the Manitoba Take-Home-Naloxone program work?

 It is best if the person comes in with another person who is close to them (partner, roommate, family member) who is likely to be present if they overdose.
 These other people will also be offered training on how to respond to opioid overdose.